automancy/automancy/README.md

 **Use either Vertex Paint or a material with only the base color (they get turned into vertex colors)**

-### Scripts

-[WIP]
+### Scripts, aka How to Make The Game Real

+-- WIP: VERY volatile and subject to change, do not doc this for now. --

-### Software
+### Programmers

+#### The Standard™️ Operational®️ Procedure©️

+- **Run `run.sh` to run the game.**
+    - Alternatively, run `cargo run -p build_script` before running the game.
+      This will build all the resources.
+      TBD: discussion of this wrt `mancie`?

+#### On Async

-The rendering is single-threaded, the game logic is run with an actor system on top of a Tokio runtime.
+The rendering is single-threaded, the game logic is run with an actor system (ractor) on top of a Tokio runtime.

 "Scripts" are called "functions" as the name is taken in-game by what would otherwise be called "recipes."
 - The weird terminology comes from the fact that "recipes" doesn't make sense for machines.
+- TBD: rename?? this is sometimes stupidly hard to accomodate for because brainfarts. just don't call them functions or smth

-#### Write all tile logic within functions
+#### Write all tile logic in script-side

-If you can't feasibly do that, _implement more handling in source code, and then write the logic in functions._
+If you can't feasibly do that, *implement more handling in source code, and then write the logic.*

+The "game" executable is supposed to be an engine, one very specialised to run hexagonal automation games.
+Today's hard-coded logic will become tomorrow's headache.

 ### Translators

-[WIP]
+-- WIP: we need a good way to define arbitrary languages and an easier way to write them. currently they are an absolute pain in the ass to write. --